jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="choices-combobox" %}

+The "combobox" selector allows users to choose a selection from a list or enter a value of their own.

 ## <a name="image button"></a>Adding images to buttons and list items

 To add a decorative icon to a `buttons` choice, use a key/value pair